Teams Will Compete At Bryan Clay, Mt. SAC Relays, Texas Invitational

 Four Signees From Texas, Three From Europe and One From California Will Bolster Track And Cross Country Programs

 Looking to Break School Records and Set Personal Bests, the Mean Green Heads to California

-Stefanie Slekis begins her first year as the North Texas cross country coach and the assistant coach for track and field in 2013.
+Stefanie Slekis is in her fourth year as the North Texas cross country coach and the assistant coach for track and field in 2016-17.

 Slekis spent the 2012-13 season as a volunteer assistant coach for Florida State's women's cross country and distance track program.
 During 2011-12, she served as a graduate assistant coach for the distance group at McNeese State, while completing her master's degree at Arizona State.

-Throughout her collegiate career, Slekis earned All-Big East honors twice as a senior, finishing eighth in the 3000-meters during the indoor season and fourth in the 3000-meter steeplechase in the outdoor season.
-Stefanie stood eighth in the NCAA East Region in steeplechase (10:20.68) and was a regional qualifier in the 10,000M (34:52.12).
+During her collegiate career, Slekis earned All-Big East honors twice as a senior, finishing eighth in the 3000-meters during the indoor season and fourth in the 3000-meter steeplechase in the outdoor season.
+Stefanie stood eighth in the NCAA East Region in steeplechase (10:20.68) and was a regional qualifier in the 10,000M (34:52.12.)